johnmays/ML_class_repo_hidden/README.md

 - Written Assignment 3 complete: final commit was on 10/14/22
 - Programming Assignment 2 complete: final commit was on 11/04/22
 - Written Assignment 4 complete: final commit was on 11/11/22
-- Written Assignment 5 in progress
+- Written Assignment 5 complete: final commit was on 11/21/22